The Office of the Inspector General

 The Audit Division audits all aspects of DIA operations, providing recommendations that reduce costs; improve operational efficiency and effectiveness; strengthen internal controls; and achieve compliance with laws, regulations, and policy.
 It also conducts or oversees the annual independent audit of the Agency's financial statements.

-The Inspections Division evaluates the efficiency and effectiveness of DIA organizations, programs, and functions by conducting in-depth reviews across the Agency that examine and assess processes, procedures, internal controls, performance measures, compliance with regulatory and policy guidance, interrelationships, and customer satisfaction.
+The Inspections and Evaluations Division evaluates the efficiency and effectiveness of DIA organizations, programs, and functions by conducting in-depth reviews across the Agency that examine and assess processes, procedures, internal controls, performance measures, compliance with regulatory and policy guidance, interrelationships, and customer satisfaction.

 The Investigations Division conducts proactive and reactive administrative and criminal investigations.
 Its primary objectives are to detect, deter, and report fraud, waste, and abuse within DIA; develop sufficient evidence to successfully resolve all allegations and facilitate successful criminal prosecution or management-directed disciplinary action; and identify and report internal control weaknesses that could render DIA programs and systems vulnerable to exploitation.
 The Investigations Division, in coordination with the Office of the General Counsel, also reports and investigates questionable intelligence activities, as defined by Executive Order 12333, "United States Intelligence Activities," as amended.